This very moment I am sitting outside a café in Paris. The moment is super cliché: me wearing a white dress, my coffee, a cigarette and my laptop.

 After so many months of not seeing him, I felt lucky that I was able to see him again and realize that he brought me hope back in 2018.

 Although, I know realize that besides being nostalgic we were not really meant to be.
 That distance is complicated and that we did not have enough time to build a foundation.
-As great as it was to see him it was not the same like before but now I can fully close this chapter and move on.
+As great as it was to see him, it was not the same as before.
+At least now I can fully close this chapter and move on.
 That’s what I’m feeling now and I’m happy like that.

 This article is for all those women, whom like me, have lost hope of love and are still trying to understand what it is.
 We might not find love forever, sometimes the best moments with someone last a couple of minutes.
 The importance is to dare, to remind ourselves that there are great men – and great women – and that your previous experience should teach you to be aware but not closed.
 Do not look for love, because people find each other naturally and, if they are willing to, they will never let each go again.
 If they do, it is just that it is not meant to be.
 It doesn’t matter ’cause you still have you, and that is the best you can always get. <3